Courtesy of Sony

 Whether you’re an amateur shutterbug or constantly honing your travel photography skills, these excellent options make finding the right camera for you a snap.

-Unless you’re a professional photographer or an obsessed hobbyist who loves researching features and specifications, choosing the right camera can be an overwhelming process.
+Unless you’re a professional photographer or an obsessed hobbyist who loves researching features and specifications, choosing the right travel camera can be an overwhelming process.
 There is no “one size fits all”; the way you snap pictures is as personal as the way you pack your suitcase.

 If you’re a carry-on-only type of person and just whip out your camera to remember certain moments, you’ll want something small and intuitive, like a point-and-shoot camera.
 But if you travel in order to take pictures, you’ll want something that gives you more creative control over your shots, and the extra weight of a DSLR camera with interchangeable lenses will be worth it.
 In some cases, your iPhone or Google Pixel camera might be all you need.

-If you’re not sure where to start, our guide to the best cameras for travelers will help you find the perfect one for you, whether you’re planning for your next safari or simply want to capture the sunset on a weekend hike.
+If you’re not sure where to start, our guide to the best cameras for travel will help you find the perfect one for you, whether you’re planning for your next safari or simply want to capture the sunset on a weekend hike.

 To find the right camera for you, first consider the type of traveler you are and the type of photography you’re interested in.
 Once you understand your needs, you’ll be able to better assess what features you value and which you don’t.
 Here are a few to consider: